Why is the price of beef going up?

 While higher prices at the checkout are tough for consumers, the price rise is supporting the Australian cattle industry.

 In 2024 Australia became the second largest beef exporter in the world, according to Meat & Livestock Australia.
-The US became Australia’s largest beef export market, taking 29 per cent of total.
-Australian beef export volumes reached a total of 1.34 million tonnes, a 24% rise compared to the year prior.
-In 2025, exports have continued to rise.
+The US became Australia’s largest beef export market, taking 29 per cent of total export volumes.

-What would bring beef prices down?
+What could bring beef prices down?

 “If the US and Brazil come to a trade deal and the US can import more beef from Brazil, that will reduce how much demand they have for our beef and possibly lower the price of beef in your weekly shop,” Voznesenski said.